kangqi-ni/ROS_learning/ch6hw/README.md

+This repo contains the following packages:
-This package implements a gazebo simulation of a differential drive robot equipped with a kinect camera or a lidar
+1. my_robot_description implements xacro files of a differential drive robot

-my_robot_description contains xacro files of the differential drive robot my_robot_gazebo contains launch files to simulate the robot in gazebo my_robot_teleop contains a script to control the robot in gazebo with keyboard inputs
+2. my_robot_gazebo provides launch files to simulate the robot in gazebo
+3. my_robot_teleop controls the robot in gazebo with keyboard inputs